xrarias/MyGenome/README.md

   -o ${MyGenome}_spades_assembly
 ```

-where directory (readsdir) is /project/farman_s26abt480/xrar222/Bc394 and MyGenome is Bc394
+Where, when submitted, the directory (readsdir) is /project/farman_s26abt480/xrar222/Bc394 and the MyGenome is Bc394.

 Next, we wanted to look at:

-number of contigs:
+Number of contigs:

 ```
 grep -c '^>' Bc394_spades_assembly/scaffolds.fasta
 ```

 Final genome size:

 ```